nbalepur/DynaMiTE/README.md

 ![model name](images/model.png)

+## Datasets

+The datasets used in our experiments can be found on Huggingface [here](nbalepur/DynaMiTE)!
+There are three splits in the dataset: `arxiv`, `un`, and `newspop`, which correspond to the three datasets used in the paper.
+Each dataset also has two columns:
+- `text`: The text of the document in the corpus
+- `time_discrete`: The time stamp of the document in the corpus

 ## Requirements

 This code was run on Python 3.8.10.
 We recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html) to run `DynaMiTE`.